Skip to main content

 They immediately lose access to all agents and data.
 Their past conversations and actions remain in the logs for audit purposes.
 Removing someone from the workspace doesn’t delete their Abundly account—they simply no longer have access to your workspace.

-Members have default access to workspace agents (based on each agent’s user access settings).
+Creators and Collaborators have default access to workspace agents (based on each agent’s user access settings).
 Guests have no default access—they can only see agents they’ve been explicitly invited to.
 Use Guest for external collaborators who should only access specific agents.
+Guests are invited from an agent’s User access tab and don’t count toward your plan’s member limit.

 Learn more